zhangzhongnan928/TokenScript-Mockup-Generator/README.md

 - Never share your private keys or wallet seed phrases.
 - Always verify transaction details in your Web3 wallet before confirming.
-- Ensure you're using the correct contract address for the ERC-7738 registry.